 My favorite shopping experience in Ljubljana was actually a second-hand store called Humana Vintage, where I found a nice leather purse.

 In the Old Town area you’ll find smaller and more local shops for little goodies and clothes.
 Stroll down Mestni Street, a nice walking street, and pop into some of the stores!
-You can also find a nice DM, a European drugstore, if you forgot any necessities!
+You can also find a nice DM, a European drugstore, if you forgot any essentials!

 Extend Your Stay In Slovenia